Objectives of the policy:

 - 6. AML Employee training program

-All Employees are expected to be fully aware of the Hightrade finance Ltd’s anti-money laundering policies and procedures.
+All Employees are expected to be fully aware of the CHATEX’s anti-money laundering policies and procedures.

-To ensure the continued adherence to Hightrade finance Ltd’s anti-money laundering policies and procedures, all Employees are required to reconfirm their awareness of the contents of this Compliance Manual by signing the acknowledgement form annually, or more frequently, as required by the Compliance Officer.
+To ensure the continued adherence to CHATEX’s anti-money laundering policies and procedures, all Employees are required to reconfirm their awareness of the contents of this Compliance Manual by signing the acknowledgement form annually, or more frequently, as required by the Compliance Officer.

 - At a time specified by the Compliance officer, to undertake training programs on antimoney laundering policies and procedures;